Ninigi/upsalla/README.md

 Upsalla.api_password = "YourPassword"
 ```

-Now you can use the connectors
+Now you can initialize a connector object like this:

 ``` ruby
 connection = Upsalla::Connection.new